 If selected as a recipient, the student will receive an award ranging from $1,500 to $2,000 per year where financial need is demonstrated; $2,000 each to attend a four-year college; $1,500 each to attend a two-year college or vocational-technical school.
 Qualified students demonstrating no financial need are eligible for a one-time honorarium.

 Four-year college or university awards are renewable up to three times.
 Two-year college and vocational-technical school awards are renewable one time.
 Renewal is contingent upon a minimum GPA of 3.0 on a 4.0 scale in a full-time course of study, continued parental employment and continuation of the program by Chevron.

 Awards are for undergraduate study only.

-Scholarship recipients are selected on the basis of past academic record, school and community activities, work experience, career and educational aspirations and goals, unusual personal or family circumstances, and an online recommendation.
+Scholarship recipients are selected on the basis of past academic record, school and community activities, work experience, educational and career goals and objectives, unusual personal or family circumstances, and an online recommendation.

 Once scholarship recipients are selected, financial data is assessed to determine the amount of each award.
 Recipients who do not demonstrate relative financial need or whose parents choose not to supply the requested financial information will be eligible to receive a one-time $2,000 honorarium.
 Recognition of all scholarship recipients will be the same regardless of the award amount.